mengchaoli/cmpe202/lab10/README.md

 # SUMMARY
 Through this lab, I compared the differences between FeatureIDE and JAVA solution. <br><br>
 In lab1, we have to create three different types functions to test three machines.<br>
 But in this lab, we use FeatureIDE with AspectJ, which is much easier for us to test three machines.
-We just need to make different configurations.
+We just need to make different configurations.<br>

-And the screenshots are as followed:
+And the screenshots are as followed:<br><br>
 ![alt text](https://github.com/mengchaoli/cmpe202/blob/master/lab10/Images/1.png) <br>
 ![alt text](https://github.com/mengchaoli/cmpe202/blob/master/lab10/Images/2.png) <br>
 ![alt text](https://github.com/mengchaoli/cmpe202/blob/master/lab10/Images/3.png) <br>